 - Video testimonials.

-Mistake #4 is not using testimonials aggressively enough in your marketing.
+Use those testimonials!
+Not using testimonials aggressively enough in your marketing.
 In most cases, what other people say about you is much more convincing to a prospect than what you say about yourself.
 They expect you to toot your own horn, but they’ll only pay attention when someone else does it.

 Social media is such a huge influence these days.
 Word of mouth is very valuable if you can harness it for your benefit.
 That’s why social media is such a huge influence these days.
 Word of mouth is very valuable if you can harness it for your benefit.